+Learning about us explains why we have our own hearing practice.
 With deep personal knowledge and experience of hearing loss, we share what works for us in our daily lives.
-Together we help patients improve comfort and communication in social settings, increase success with using hearing assistive technology, and make work and home life easier.
-Our pioneering public health model combining coaching, social strategies in communication arts, and improved access to a range of services, along with outreach can mean a world of difference for the vast majority of those with hearing loss who are not currently being served.
+We help patients improve comfort and communication in social settings, increase success with using hearing assistive technology, and make life easier.
+In addition, our pioneering method integrates coaching, communication strategies, brain fitness and other services.
+Moreover, this means a world of difference for many with hearing loss who are not currently succeeding with treatment.

 BHC Founder & Hearing Specialist

-Judith A Bergeron, BC-HIS, CDP is a patient first and hearing health care professional second.
+Key to knowing about us is our life experience.
+Judith A Bergeron, BC-HIS, CDP is a patient first.
+And she is a hearing health care professional second.
 She lost her hearing suddenly in her left ear when she was 11 years old.
-Physicians performed radical mastoid surgery to save her life from a middle ear infection.
-This extreme procedure removing the ossicular chain and part of the mastoid bone is rarely performed today.
-Within a few years she experienced a rapid sensorineural hearing loss in her right ear.
-Legally deaf, she has been severely to profoundly deaf in both ears ever since.
-She has worn hearing aids for over 35 years.
+Physicians performed radical mastoid surgery to save her life from a potentially fatal middle ear infection.
+This extreme procedure removes the ossicular chain and part of the mastoid bone.
+It is rarely performed today.
+Furthermore, within a few years she experienced a rapid sensorineural hearing loss in her right ear.
+Judi has been legally deaf ever since.
+Finally, she has worn hearing aids for over 40 years.
 And most people that meet her socially have no idea she has hearing loss!

 Independent of her dispensing practice with patients, Judi is Hearing Coach and co-founder at The Hearing Partnership™.
 In the public health perspective, she is a "professional patient" and can be considered a hearing health care Clinician Community Health Worker.
 In addition to being severely hard of hearing herself, she is a practicing clinician who employs many CHW approaches in her hearing health care practice.
 The Hearing Partnership™ project is allowing Judi to share her approach with many more patients and other hearing health professionals beyond her clinical practice.

 Make an Appointment for a no-obligation hearing evaluation today.
-Call (978) 525-2300 or complete the form below and we will contact you:
+It's the best way to learn about us.
+Call (978) 525-2300 or complete the Contact form on the Home Page.